Pregnancy & Rheumatic Disease

-Rheumatic diseases often affect women during their childbearing years, when pregnancy is an expected event.
-For years, women with potentially serious systemic autoimmune diseases have been advised against getting pregnant.
-We now know that, with careful medical and obstetric management, most of these women can have successful pregnancies.
-Successful, however, does not mean uneventful.
-Doctors and patients must be ready to deal with possible complications for both mother and child.
-Further, women should not consider getting pregnant until their rheumatic disease is under control.
+Rheumatic diseases often affect women during childbearing years.
+With careful medical and obstetric management, most women living with rheumatic diseases can have successful pregnancies.
+However, women should not consider getting pregnant until their rheumatic disease is under control.

-The effects of pregnancy on rheumatic diseases vary by condition.
 Rheumatoid arthritis (RA), systemic lupus erythematosus (SLE) and antiphospholipid syndrome (APS) typically are modified by pregnancy.
-For example, RA symptoms often improve in pregnant patients, frequently resulting in a reduced need for medication, but they may flare up after delivery.
+RA symptoms often improve in pregnant patients, frequently resulting in a reduced need for medication, but they often flare up after delivery.

-The relationship between lupus activity and pregnancy is more debated.
-In general, there is a tendency for mild to moderate flares, especially during the second half of pregnancy and the post-partum period.
+Pregnancy in lupus is associated with mild to moderate flares.
 However, most of these flares do not endanger the mother's or the baby's life, nor do they substantially alter the long-term prognosis of lupus.
-Being in clinical remission for three - six months prior to getting pregnant decreases the chance that a flare will occur during the pregnancy.

 Antiphospholipid syndrome (APS) increases the risk of clots in veins and arteries as well as complications such as miscarriage, premature birth, or hypertension (high blood pressure) during pregnancy.
-Patients with kidney disease have a risk of developing pre-eclampsia as well.
-Pre-eclampsia and eclampsia are conditions that may damage the mother’s kidneys and liver.
-They also increase the risk of premature birth or death of the fetus.
-So, pregnancy – especially the time close to delivery – is a particularly dangerous period for women with APS, and special care is needed.
+Patients with kidney disease have a risk of developing pre-eclampsia.

-During pregnancy, the effects of inflammation when a rheumatic disease becomes active and the necessary medications to control the inflammation can cause problems.
-Diseases with the potential to affect the kidneys (especially APS) are more likely to affect pregnancy outcome than those that do not.
+Diseases with the potential to affect the kidneys (especially SLE and APS) are more likely to affect pregnancy than those that do not.

-Women with a low-risk profile should include in their usual treatment plan regular three-month visits to the rheumatologist, as a precaution.
-However, those with a high-risk profile should be managed by a combined medical and obstetric team with experience in high-risk pregnancies.
-Visits should be more frequent as pregnancy advances (weekly during the late third trimester), and include monitoring of fetal and maternal well-being.
-Blood pressure measurements and urine testing should be frequently performed to assure the early detection and treatment of pre-eclampsia.
+Women with a low-risk profile should include regular three-month visits to the rheumatologist, as a precaution.
+Those with a high-risk profile should be managed by a medical and obstetric team with experience in high-risk pregnancies.

-Updated June 2018 by Jan Richardson, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated April 2023 by Cheryl Crow, MOT, OTR/L, and reviewed by the American College of Rheumatology.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.